Alluxio/alluxio/docs/en/api/FS-API.md

     Returns a worker with the specified host name.
 This policy cannot be set as default policy.

-Alluxio supports custom policies, so you can also develop your own policy appropriate for your workload by implementing the interface `alluxio.client.block.policy.FileWriteLocationPolicy`.
-Note that a default policy must have a constructor which takes `alluxio.client.block.policy.options.CreateOptions`.
+Alluxio supports custom policies, so you can also develop your own policy appropriate for your workload by implementing the interface `alluxio.client.block.policy.BlockLocationPolicy`.
+Note that a default policy must have a constructor which takes `alluxio.conf.AlluxioConfiguration`.
 To use `ASYNC_THROUGH` write type, all the blocks of a file must be written to the same worker.

 #### Write Tier